rafasantosbzr/rafasantosbzr/README.md

 <h3>About me</h3>
 <p align="left">
-  Hello, world!
 I'm Rafa, a 31-year-old Brazilian-based backend software developer with a passion for movies and solving puzzles.

 I'm currently taking a backend software development course for JavaScript at Cubos Academy while also learning TypeScript on my own.